RamiBelhadj/BootstrapCapstone/README.md

 # Capstone_Project
-This is a PizzaHoz Capstone Project
+This is a PizzaHot Capstone Project